sotrh/learn-wgpu/docs/news/pre-0.12/readme.md

 output.present();
 ```

-There a good deal of internal changes such as WebGL support (which I really need to cover).
+There are a good deal of internal changes such as WebGL support (which I really need to cover).
 You can check out more on wgpu's [changelog](https://github.com/gfx-rs/wgpu/blob/master/CHANGELOG.md#wgpu-011-2021-10-07).

 ## Pong is fixed for 0.10